KalanaRatnayake/jetson-docker/README.md

 docker buildx build --load --platform linux/arm64 -f ros-images/humble_core.Dockerfile -t foxy-humble:ros-core-r32.7.1 .
 ```

-or to build with cache locally and push when image compilation can be slow on github actions and exceeds 6rs
+or build with cache locally and push when image compilation can be slow on github actions and exceeds 6rs

 ```bash
 docker buildx build --push \